vikeshdas/web_dev_python/README.md

 - role class has one function put() to create a new role.

-- users class used to fetch all users of a client from the databse.
+- users class used to fetch all users of a client from the database.

 <img src="images/Class_Diagram.jpg" width="100%" align="top-left" alt="" />